jtomchak/killick-demo/README.md

 mongoose.model("Article", ArticleSchema);
 ```

 * The first argument is the singular name of the collection your model is for.
 Mongoose automatically looks for the plural version of your model name.
-Thus, for the example above, the model Tank is for the tanks collection in the database.
+Thus, for the example above, the model Article is for the articles collection in the database.
 The .model() function makes a copy of schema.
 Make sure that you've added everything you want to schema before calling .model()!

 * now we want to load our Articles model **after** we connect to our mongodb
   `require("./models/Article");`